What are the principles of personal data processing and which are they? Why are they important?

 Security

-Controllers must ensure adequate security standards, protecting data against unauthorised or unlawful processing, establishing appropriate security measures (security principle).
+Controllers must ensure adequate security standards, protecting data against unauthorized or unlawful processing, establishing appropriate security measures (security principle).

 Transparency and information